younny/younny.github.io/_posts/2019-03-09-react-native-and-flutter.md

   }
 })
 ```
-&nbsp;In Flutter by the way, it doesn't have separate style sheet.
-Inside build() function, it's required to return Widget to render view.
-Such as padding, Margin, Alignment etc. all of style components come as a Widget.
-You wrap widgets with another widgets and so on, and it's called 'Widget Tree'.
+&nbsp;Flutter, by the way, doesn't have a separate style sheet.
+The build() function is responsible for returning the widget to render the view.
+Padding, margin, alignment and other style components come as a widget.
+You wrap a widget with another widget and so on, creating a widget tree.

-&nbsp;I added a code snippet below to help you understand how it's different compare to React Native.
-As above RN code, it also renders 3 Text widgets in a column with each text style inside decorated box container.
+&nbsp;I added a code snippet below to help you understand how Flutter is different from React Native.
+In the above React Native code, it renders 3 text widgets in a column with each text style inside a decorated box container.
 ```
 Container(
     decoration: BoxDecoration(